Jargan76/SimonSays/README.md

 # Simon Says Vsauce?
+### Hey GitHub, Jargan here!
-Tribute to the classic Simon game with Vsauce inspiration.
+This is my tribute to the classic Simon game with Vsauce inspiration.

 If you are not sure what [Simon Game](https://en.wikipedia.org/wiki/Simon_(game) "Simon Game - Wikipedia") is, you must have been under a rock all your life.